man-of-sbk/reactjs-phe-phim-clone/_Documents/hungvu/README.md

 ```

 ### 3. Scoping
-By default, all above functions provided by `jest`  are implemented to every test in a file.
-However, we can also gather tests together use `describe` function.
+All `jest` functions above have effects only on the file where they are defined.
+We can also gather them together so as to limit their effects on only a certain number of test cases using `describe` function.

 Notice that the describe defined before other ones will run before others.
-Another thing needed remembering is that when `jest` scout a file, it will run all `descibe` functions of that file before **all** `before`/`after` functions are executed.
+Another thing you need to remember is that when `jest` scout a file, it will run all `descibe` functions of that file before **all** `before`/`after` functions are executed.

 **Examples**:
 ```js